harlongbironghang355-ctrl/habit_tracker/product_backlog.md

 3. User is redirected to homepage

 **Priority:** High
-**Story Points:** 5

 ---

-## Profile Setup

-**Title:**
+### Login Error Feedback
-As a user, I want to select age, country, and habits during signup so that my profile is personalized.
+**As a user, I want to receive an error message if I enter wrong credentials so that I know login failed.**

 **Acceptance Criteria:**
-1. User selects age and country
+1. Error shown for invalid login
-2. User selects habits during signup
+2. User stays on login screen
-3. Data is saved successfully
+3. Message is clearly visible

 **Priority:** High
-**Story Points:** 3

 ---

-## Add Habit
+## Homepage

-**Title:**
+### Welcome Message
-As a user, I want to add habits so that I can track my daily activities.
+**As a user, I want to see a personalized welcome message so that I feel recognized.**

 **Acceptance Criteria:**
-1. User can add habit name
+1. User name displayed
-2. Habit appears in list
-3. Habit is stored locally
+2. Updates after login

+**Priority:** Medium

+---

+### Weekly Progress View
+**As a user, I want to see my weekly habit progress so that I can track performance.**

+**Acceptance Criteria:**
+1. Shows completed habits
+2. Shows pending habits
+3. Updates daily

+**Priority:** Medium

+---

+### Completed Habits Section
+**As a user, I want to see completed habits separately so that I can track achievements.**

+**Acceptance Criteria:**
+1. Completed habits displayed
+2. Moves when marked done
+3. UI updates instantly

+**Priority:** Low

+---

+## Menu

+### Navigation Menu
+**As a user, I want a menu to navigate between pages so that I can access all features easily.**

+**Acceptance Criteria:**
+1. Menu opens correctly
+2. Navigation works
+3. All pages accessible

+**Priority:** Medium

+---

+### Sign Out
+**As a user, I want to sign out so that I can securely exit my account.**

+**Acceptance Criteria:**
+1. User logs out successfully
+2. Session cleared
+3. Redirect to login screen

 **Priority:** High
-**Story Points:** 3

 ---

-## Habit Color
+## Profile Page

-**Title:**
+### View Profile Information
-As a user, I want to assign different colors to habits so that I can organize them visually.
+**As a user, I want to view my personal details so that I can confirm my information.**

 **Acceptance Criteria:**
+1. Name, age, country shown
+2. Data loads correctly

+**Priority:** Medium

+---

+### Edit Profile Information
+**As a user, I want to update my personal details so that I can keep my profile updated.**

+**Acceptance Criteria:**
+1. User can edit fields
+2. Changes saved successfully
+3. Updated data reflected in app

+**Priority:** Medium

+---

+## Habits Page

+### Add Habit
+**As a user, I want to add new habits so that I can track my daily activities.**

+**Acceptance Criteria:**
+1. User can enter habit name
+2. Habit saved locally
+3. Appears in list

+**Priority:** High

+---

+### Delete Habit
+**As a user, I want to delete habits so that I can remove unwanted ones.**

+**Acceptance Criteria:**
+1. User can delete habit
+2. Removed from list
+3. UI updates instantly

+**Priority:** Medium

+---

+### Habit Color Selection
+**As a user, I want to assign colors to habits so that I can organize them visually.**

+**Acceptance Criteria:**
 1. User selects color
-2. Color is saved
+2. Color saved with habit
-3. UI updates with color
+3. UI reflects color

 **Priority:** Medium
-**Story Points:** 3

 ---

-## Swipe Actions
+### Swipe Actions (Done/Delete)

-**Title:**
-As a user, I want to swipe left to delete and swipe right to mark habit as done so that I can manage habits quickly.
+**As a user, I want to swipe left to delete and swipe right to mark habit as done so that I can manage habits quickly.**

 **Acceptance Criteria:**
 1. Swipe left deletes habit
-2. Swipe right marks habit as done
+2. Swipe right marks done
 3. UI updates instantly

 **Priority:** High
-**Story Points:** 5

 ---

-## Menu
+## Reports Page

-**Title:**
+### Weekly Reports
-As a user, I want a settings menu so that I can configure the app.
+**As a user, I want to view weekly reports so that I can track my progress.**

 **Acceptance Criteria:**
-1. Menu opens properly
-2. Navigation works
+1. Shows weekly summary
+2. Displays completed habits
-3. Settings accessible
+3. Updates weekly

 **Priority:** Medium
-**Story Points:** 3

 ---

-## Edit Profile

-**Title:**
+### Habit Visualization
-As a user, I want to edit my personal information so that I can keep my profile updated.
+**As a user, I want to see charts of my habit progress so that I can identify trends.**

 **Acceptance Criteria:**
-1. User can edit name, age, country
-2. Changes are saved
-3. Updates reflect in app
+1. Chart displays correctly
+2. Data is accurate
+3. UI is responsive

 **Priority:** Medium
-**Story Points:** 3

 ---

-## Reports (Weekly / Monthly)

-**Title:**
+## Notifications

+### Enable Notifications
-As a user, I want to view weekly and monthly reports so that I can track my progress.
+**As a user, I want to enable notifications so that I receive habit reminders.**

 **Acceptance Criteria:**
-1. User can switch weekly/monthly view
-2. Data is displayed correctly
+1. Toggle ON/OFF works
+2. Notifications scheduled
-3. Charts/summary shown
+3. Preferences saved

 **Priority:** Medium
-**Story Points:** 5

 ---

-## Notifications
+### Select Habit Notifications

-**Title:**
-As a user, I want to enable notifications so that I get reminders for habits.
+**As a user, I want to choose specific habits for notifications so that I only receive relevant reminders.**

 **Acceptance Criteria:**
-1. User can toggle notifications
+1. User selects habits
-2. Notifications trigger at set times
+2. Only selected habits trigger notifications
-3. Settings are saved
+3. Settings saved

 **Priority:** Medium
-**Story Points:** 3

 ---

-## Logout

-**Title:**
+### Set Notification Time
-As a user, I want to log out so that I can securely exit my session.
+**As a user, I want to set notification times so that I get reminders at the right time.**

 **Acceptance Criteria:**
-1. User clicks logout
-2. Session is cleared
-3. Redirect to login page
+1. Morning/afternoon/evening options
+2. Notifications trigger correctly
+3. Settings persist

-**Priority:** High
+**Priority:** Medium
-**Story Points:** 2

----
-Habit Tracker App - User Stories and Product Backlog